March 12, 2020

 *** UPDATE ***

-For the time being, the Brentwood School office will be closed to 'foot traffic'.
+The Brentwood School office is also closed to 'foot traffic'.
 However, emails and phone messages will continue to be checked throughout the current school closure.
 If you need assistance with class assignments, please contact the appropriate teacher.
-If you need any other type of assistance, please email email@example.com or leave a voicemail on the main office phone (478-552-5136).
+If you need any other type of assistance, please email firstname.lastname@example.org or leave a voicemail on the main office phone (478-552-5136).
 All faculty and staff are working remotely (or on campus when needed) and are available to help!